The HR Tech Rundown

 AI-driven recruitment automation trends

-Pin.com will launch an AI recruiting CRM with pipeline automation in 2026.
+Pin.com is set to launch an AI recruiting CRM featuring pipeline automation in 2026.

 Read at HRTech Series→